Field-Effect-LLC/RDP-BattMon/README.md

 Here's my desired roadmap:

  1. Proof-of-concept (complete)
- 2. Improve server-side battery reporting application
+ 1. Improve server-side battery reporting application
-    a.
-Pass client name to server, so app can display the client's name
+    1. Pass client name to server, so app can display the client's name
-    b.
-Make the app display as a tray icon, instead of a Windows form, to display the battery level, just as the native battery icon would
+    1. Make the app display as a tray icon, instead of a Windows form, to display the battery level, just as the native battery icon would
- 3. Allow multiple batteries to be reported upon
+ 1. Allow multiple batteries to be reported upon
-    a.
-Right now, it just reports on the first battery it finds.
+    1. Right now, it just reports on the first battery it finds.
 I don't know how common multiple batteries are, though, so this is low priority unless otherwise determined.
- 4. Create a client-side installer to automatically add the registry entry.
+ 1. Create a client-side installer to automatically add the registry entry.

 ## :musical_note: "BattMon... da-na-na-na-na-na-na-na" ##